-As increasing numbers of brides are now writing and delivering their own words to guests, Martha Alexander reveals how you can own the mic with the perfect bride wedding speech on your big day.
+As increasing numbers of brides are now writing and delivering their own words to guests.
+We reveal how you can own the mic with the perfect bride wedding speech on your big day.

 “I’m seeing more and more women get in touch than ever before,” says speechwriter Adrian Simpson, whose company All Speeches Great And Small aims to help amateur orators sound like themselves ‘on a really good day’.